g41nxe/11ty-matthew-freed-pottery-web/src/views/collections.md

   - Each piece is a complexity of nature, science, and art.
   - Browse through my different collections and choose between a large variety of different glazes and forms.
 If you can't find anything you like, send me a message and we can talk about custom pieces.
 features:
   title: Featured Items
   texts:
   - Handcrafted pottery.
 Are you looking for that one of a kind coffee mug?
-  - During the pandemic we are offering free local delivery for orders greater than $100
+  - During the pandemic we are offering free local delivery for orders greater than
+    $100
 custom_seo_settings: true
-author: 'Matthew Freed'
+author: Matthew Freed
-excerpt: 'Explore my different glazing lines and pottery forms.
-Each piece is a complexity of nature, science, and art.'
+excerpt: Explore my different glazing lines and pottery forms.
+Each piece is a complexity of nature, science, and art.
-image: '/images/blue-arrangement.jpg'
+image: "/assets/blue-arrangement.jpg"
 ogtype: ''

 ---